 Full Participation sold out.

-Tap into the precision of Photoshop and harness the unique power that Photoshop’s layers give you to exercise complete control over your images.
+This workflow course is perfect for those who are starting out in Photoshop or for those who want to fill in gaps in their foundational knowledge.
+It is the ideal course for someone wanting to familiarize themselves with the concepts of layers, layer masks, and when you’d want to use which methods.
+Over the course of this workshop, students will become intimately acquainted with these tools and be able to develop their own workflow for editing their images start to finish – by hand – in Photoshop.
 In this 4 week workshop you’ll learn the basics of Adobe Bridge and ACR, shortcuts to speed up your workflow, how to correct exposure and white balance, how to manipulate the light and tones in your image, convert an image to black and white, polish up a frame by removing or diminishing objects, extend your image’s canvas when necessary, smooth your subject’s skin, work with templates, create a watermark, and prepare your images for print or web use.
 Marissa will walk you through each concept with a written PDF as well as provide video demonstrations how to accomplish each task and allow you to confidently use the tools Photoshop has to offer.

 Minimal shooting required